franci2312/SMAC/README.md

  *"Simultaneous Monitoring of Shape and Surface Color via 4D Point Clouds: A Registration-free Approach"*

-Precomputed feature vectors are provided in `data/` to allow reproduction of all results without requiring access to a high-performance computing (HPC) cluster.
+Precomputed feature vectors are provided to allow reproduction of the results without requiring access to a high-performance computing (HPC) cluster.
+Feature vectors are available on Zenodo.
+Download them [here](https://zenodo.org/records/20084999) and place the `data/` folder in the root of this repository before running any script.

 Users who wish to recompute them from scratch using a HPC cluster can refer to the scripts in `hpc/`.